ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 ### Step 3: Validate the Installation

-After completing the server enrollment, verify that the server is properly connected and functioning:
+After completing the agent enrollment, verify that the agent is properly connected and functioning:

 #### 1. Check the Server Status: